Dysphagia: What Happens During a Bedside Swallow Exam

 It’s important for you to work closely with your healthcare team for the best treatment.

-If you are moving to another facility or going home, follow your healthcare provider’s
+If you're moving to another facility or going home, follow your healthcare provider’s

 guidelines closely.
-They can help reduce your chance of aspiration and other medical
+They can help reduce your chance of aspiration and other health

 problems.
 Only make changes to your diet after talking with your healthcare provider.